j13343sh/cognitive-infrastructure-en/README.md

 Research archive for Cognitive Infrastructure Theory and AI Operations Theory.

+**This repository is designed for both online browsing and offline use.
+All documents, figures, and navigation remain available after download.**

 ![Relationship Between Cognitive Infrastructure Theory and AI Operations Theory](common/figures/CIT-AOT-Relationship.png)

 This theory originated from long-term empirical research into Rune Factory mechanics and later expanded into a broader framework for knowledge organization and AI collaboration.